 - 1.6 Bishopstone Group Parish comprises the Parishes of Bridge Sollars, Byford, Kenchester and Mansell Gamage.
-The Group Parish lies approximately 6 miles to the west of Hereford. - 1.7 The parishes vary in population size and population, Bishopstone being the largest with under 200 residents.
-Bridge Sollars has around 30 residents living within the parish and 11 around the village.
-Bishopstone is the most nucleated settlement with the majority of the housing running along the roman road.
-Byfords houses has only 11 houses widely scattered over the parish area in areas of Lower Byford, Home Farm and estate cottages at the base of Garnons Hill.
-Kenchester consists of a small settlement along with Mansell Gamage, Shetton and Garnons Hill - 1.8 Bishopstone Group neighbourhood area boasts many natural features, not least 6 Special Wildlife Sites and 3 Ancient woodlands.
-There are numerous built heritage assets, too, including listed buildings, 5 Scheduled Monuments and non-designated assets. - 1.9 The vision for Bishopstone group from 2011- 2031 is as follows: - 1.10 The 4 NDP objectives are as follows:
+The Group Parish lies approximately 6 miles to the west of Hereford. - 1.7 The parishes vary in size and population numbers, Bishopstone being the largest with less than 200 residents.
+Bridge Sollars has only 11 scattered houses and Byford, has about 50 houses divided between the three areas of Lower Byford, Byford Common and Home Farm.
+Kenchester consists of a small settlement along a single track road and about 15 dwellings half a mile away on either side of the A438.
+Mansell Gamage consists of a line of dwellings on the B4320 and a small settlement at Shetton on the other side of Garnons Hill. - 1.8 Bishopstone Group neighbourhood area boasts many natural features, not least 6 Special Wildlife Sites and 3 Ancient woodlands.
+There are numerous built heritage assets, too, including listed buildings, 5 Scheduled Monuments and non-designated assets. - 1.9 The vision for Bishopstone Group from 2011- 2031 is as follows: